 Two perspectives, six key points on the factors for success.

-It’s clearly optimistic to try and boil the success of your procurement team’s and/or stakeholders’ projects down to just a handful of key points.
+It’s clearly optimistic to try and boil the success of your procurement team’s and/or stakeholders’ projects down to just a handful of key factors.
 Still, the fact remains that the six points listed below are either overlooked or underestimated in most projects with which we’ve been involved in various capacities over the last fifteen years.

-We’ll look at those half-dozen key points from two different perspectives: the business (representing operational profit) and the project (representing the decisions made and implemented).
+We’ll look at those half-dozen key points from two different perspectives: the business process (representing operational profit), and the project (representing the decisions made and implemented).

-P2P represents more than just administrative savings and tighter control over staff.
-For Determine client Acticall, Procure-to-Pay provided an opportunity to initiate collaboration that spanned the entire requisition chain.
+P2P represents more than just spend management, administrative savings, and tighter control over staff.
+For Corcentric client Acticall, Procure-to-Pay provided an opportunity to initiate collaboration that spanned the entire requisition workflow chain.
 The various prescriber departments are involved in the collaboration process based on their procurement roles, thus improving decision making for the good of the entire organization.
 Providing the means to collaborate capitalizes on a powerful performance lever: the instinctive need of people – who are by nature social animals – for collaboration.

 However impressive the actual savings made possible by the virtualization of Supplier Invoices, they can only be realized once the “Requisition – Supplier Order – Receipt – Invoicing” chain has also been virtualized.
 After all, a chain’s performance depends on its weakest link — that’s why AP automation goes hand-in-hand with Procurement transformation.

 Regarding the project: choosing and implementing.